 Skip to main content

 An instance is one hosted OpenClaw runtime.
-Think of it as its own computer.
-Each instance has a filesystem, a browser, a terminal, web search, and an LLM.
-You can upload files to it, download files from it, give it API keys, and let it interact with any service a person at a computer could use.
+Think of it as its own computer: filesystem, browser, terminal, web search, and an LLM.
+You can upload files, download files, give it API keys, and let it interact with any service a person at a computer could use.
 Give an instance a GITHUB_TOKEN and it can read repos, open PRs, and trigger workflows.
 Give it a DATABASE_URL and it can query your database.
-Give it Salesforce credentials and it can pull CRM data.
-The instance does not need a dedicated integration for every service.
-If there is an API and you provide the credentials, it can figure out the rest.
-During skill development, the manager creates multiple instances to run variants in parallel.
-Once the skill converges, it deploys the winning version to a production instance and cleans up the variants.
+Give it a weather API key and it can pull forecasts.
+No dedicated integration needed for every service.
+If there is an API and you provide the credentials, it figures out the rest.
+During agent evolution, the Operator agent creates multiple instances to run variants in parallel.
+Once the best approach emerges, the winner goes to a production instance and variants get cleaned up.

 What an instance can do